What is a cookie?

 – Persistent cookies stay on your computer or mobile device until they expire or are deleted.

 We use the following types of cookies on our website.

 Strictly necessary cookies are essential to browse our website and use its features.
 They are usually set in response to actions which amount to request for service, setting privacy preferences or filling in forms.
 These cookies cannot be switched off in our system, but they do not store any personally identifiable information.

 Functional cookies allow our website to remember preferences you have made whilst browsing and help to personalise your experience.
 We may store your location to ensure that we show you the website relevant to your location.

 Third party cookies

+We have relationships with a number of third-party social media partners.
 Third party cookies are those placed by websites and/or parties other than Freemarket.
 These cookies may be used on our website to improve our products or services or to help us provide more relevant advertising.
 These cookies are subject to the respective privacy policies for these external services, for example:

 – Facebook – https://en-gb.facebook.com/policies/cookies/